R Plot Function

 .

-Here is a more concrete example where we plot a sine function form range -pi
+Here is a more concrete example where we plot a sine function ranging from -pi

 to pi